 Organize and straighten up a space in which you will be sitting zazen.
 Clean the area around your computer if it is a desktop to create a calm environment in which you can settle.
 This gives space for a calm mind to manifest.
 We are connecting and cultivating something deeper that is in harmony with the universe.

 There are various ways to sit – in profile or facing away from the computer screen to not be distracted by others that may be moving.
-Others may choose to “stop their video” or turn off their camera as well.
-You can also face your camera on an altar, vase of flowers, candle or incense.
+Others may choose to “stop the video” or turn off their camera.
+You can also face your camera on an altar, vase of flowers, candle, or incense.

 Please maintain silence throughout online zendo to deepen your practice and for others as well.
 Please arrive in silence and on time to create harmony and start practice together as one body.
 Please mute your microphone when you enter.